 (C) Application to the Court to enforce an order shall be made at no cost to the District of Columbia or the complainant.

-(4) The Corporation Counsel shall represent the Department in all proceedings described in this subsection.
+(4) The Attorney General for the District of Columbia shall represent the Department in all proceedings described in this subsection.

 (j) If, at any time before notice of appeal from a decision made according to subsection (f) of this section is filed or the time to so file has run out, the Director believes that legal action is necessary to preserve the subject matter of the case, to prevent further injury to any party, or to enable the Department ultimately to order a full and fair remedy in the case, the Chief of the Office of Compliance shall present the matter to the Office of Adjudication, which may issue a cease and desist order to take effect immediately, or grant such other relief as will assure a just adjudication of the case, in accordance with such beliefs of the Director which are substantiated by evidence.
 The Office of Adjudication’s ruling may be appealed to court within 7 days of notice thereof on the Director, respondent, and complainant.

 (k)(1)(A) A consumer may bring an action seeking relief from the use of a trade practice in violation of a law of the District.

 (B) An individual may, on behalf of that individual, or on behalf of both the individual and the general public, bring an action seeking relief from the use of a trade practice in violation of a law of the District when that trade practice involves consumer goods or services that the individual purchased or received in order to test or evaluate qualities pertaining to use for personal, household, or family purposes.